Logo

 • Pushbots.
 This tool offers push notification functionality with a free plan available for up to 1,000 subscribers and no credit card or other commitment required.
 Commercial plans start from $29 per month for up to 5,000 subscribers.
 Pushbots also offers an SDK for WordPress and supports major browsers like Chrome, Firefox, and Safari.

 For this article, we use Firebase as our messaging server.
 Firebase offers lots of functionality, including a server, database, hosting, Firebase Cloud Messaging (FCM) server, and authentication.
-Let’s take a look at its pros and cons.
+While Google Firebase offers a free tier with no subscriber limits, it also provides additional paid plans for projects requiring more advanced features.

 firebase pros and cons

-Now let’s explore how you can add push notifications to a web application with Firebase.
+Now letโ€™s explore how you can add push notifications to a web application with Firebase.

-Adding push notifications to a web application
+How to implement push notifications in a web application

-In this article, we show you how to enable push notifications in your web application using Firebase in four steps:
+Letโ€™s explore how to enable push notifications in your web application using Firebase in four steps:

 add push notifications to a web application in 4 steps